chainstack/docs/docs/subgraphs/quickstart.md

 For more information about these files, see [Create a subgraph](/subgraphs/create-a-subgraph.md).

-when you've written your subgraph, to generate AssemblyScript types for the entities defined in your schema file, in your root directory, run:
+When you've written your subgraph, to generate AssemblyScript types for the entities defined in your schema file, in your root directory, run:

 ``` sh
 graph codegen